JLLeitschuh/BetterCKConsoleViewer/README.md

 Originally written by Jonathan Leitschuh for the 2014 IQP.

-If you are a current IQP Group, I'm sorry.
+If you are a current IQP Group, Have Fun!
 Enjoy Venice.

 [There is a live link to this page live here.] (http://jlleitschuh.github.io/BetterCKConsoleViewer/)